 Cigna will be the dental plan administrator for the dental PPO options.
 You'll pay the cost of dental coverage with before-tax dollars.
-In an effort to provide employees with both choice and flexibility, Ricoh will offer two dental PPO options-the Dental PPO Plus and the Dental PPO preventive option-both of which are administered by Cigna.
-By taking advantage of discounted rates through Cigna network dentists, the dental PPO allows Ricoh and employees to more effectively manage dental costs.
-Under these "active" PPO dental options, receiving care from a Cigna dentist results in lower out-of-pocket costs for you due to higher coinsurance percentages paid by the insurance carrier and in-network dentist, you will pay higher out-of-pocket costs.
+In an effort to provide team members with both choice and flexibility, Ricoh will offer two dental PPO options-the Dental PPO Plus and the Dental PPO preventive option-both of which are administered by Cigna.
+By taking advantage of discounted rates through Cigna network dentists, the dental PPO allows Ricoh and team members to more effectively manage dental costs.
+Under these "active" PPO dental options, receiving care from a Cigna dentist results in lower out-of-pocket costs for you due to higher coinsurance percentages paid by the insurance carrier and in-network discounted rates.
+Although you may still choose to receive dental care from any dentist, if you receive care from an out-of-network dentist, you will pay higher out-of-pocket costs.
 Like your medical coverage, choosing dental coverage is a personal decision.
 As you make this decision, take a look at the highlights and the different deductibles and coinsurance amounts of the dental PPO options.